dpejoh/realme-8-megaguide/win/integrity-fix.md

    - Open Magisk and go to **Settings > DenyList**.
    - Enable **Google Play Services**, **Play Store**, and any other apps you want to hide root from.
    - This step is not required for KernelSU (Apatch compatibility is unknown).
+5. **For PIF, run the following in the terminal:**
+   - Open **Termux**.
+   - Run:
+``bash
+su
+sudo sed -i 's/"spoofVendingSdk": 0/"spoofVendingSdk": 1/' /data/adb/modules/playintegrityfix/pif.json
+``
 ### Additional Tips:
+- Always check release notes, as developers may introduce new steps, such as the fifth step added in PIF v18.6.
 - After setting everything up, most detections should be bypassed.
 - If you still face detections, try using [HideMyApplist](https://github.com/Dr-TSNG/Hide-My-Applist).